Holding the Vision

 Your future depends on this

-As a coach, the decisions you make shape the direction of your business and influence its growth.
+As a founder, the decisions you make don’t just shape your business — they shape who you’re becoming.

 let’s level up: